meganz/MEGAcmd/contrib/docs/WEBDAV.md

 Configuring a WEBDAV server will let you access your MEGA files as if they were located in your computer.
 All major platforms support access to WEBDAV server.
 See [`Platform`](#platforms) usage.

+Notice: the commands listed here assume you are using the interactive interaction mode: they are supposed to be executed within MEGAcmdShell.

 ## Serving a folder
 Example:
 ```